sunilsoni/interview-docs/docs/react/react.md

-## Q. When to use PureComponent over Component?
+##  When to use PureComponent over Component?

 * We want to avoid re-rendering cycles of component when its props and state are not changed
 * The state and props of component are immutable